AwesomeAley/ObsidianNotes/Cybersecurity Notes/Interviewing Prep.md

 **What is a firewall?**
 A device that filters network traffic based on a set of rules

+**What is a security misconfiguration?**
+A vulnerability caused by an incomplete or incorrect configuration

 ## Encountered Interview Questions
 Interview questions I've encountered